Written by landlords! Tried and true strategies for finding a home.

 3. Be Awesome.
 Obedience train for rock star good manners.
 IMPORTANT!
 Make an eye-catching pet resume that includes:

-- Letters of recommendation from your vet, neighbors and trainer to show how well liked your dog is and responsible you are.
+- Letters of recommendation from your current landlord, vet, neighbors and trainer to show how well liked your dog is and responsible you are.

 - Dog's health status: Spay/Neutered?
 Vaccinated?
 Name of your veterinarian.